chipsalliance/firrtl-spec/spec.md

 Subcomponents may be named by references (see TODO) and may appear as the target of a connect statement.

-We define the tree of circuit components by defining a **direct subcomponent** of a circuit component.
-These are the immediate children of the circuit subcomponent tree.
+An immediate child of a circuit component is called a **direct subcomponent**.

 A **root component** is a circuit component that is not the direct subcomponent of any other component.
 Equivalently, these are the circuit components which are declared in a module.